+This small 10-15 foot Eurasian tree is best known for the show it puts on annually; smoke trees produce pink to purple hair-like strands that emerge from their flowers each summer, appearing to be a “smoke” that covers the tree.
 The ‘Ancot’ cultivar has been bred to produce golden-green leaves rather than the traditional green leaves.
 In fall this tree’s leaves can turn a variety of colors, from amber to scarlet to green.
-The ‘Ancot’ cultivar grows best in well drained soils, as it has a shallow root system.
+This cultivar grows best in well drained soils because it has a shallow root system.
 The Smoke Tree is mainly used for decorative purposes, and has no serious disease or insect threats.

 |Commercial Name||GOLDEN SPIRIT|